mogulist/test-middleware-prefetch-on-pages-router/README.md

+# Minimal reproducible example of strange behavior of prefetch in pages router regading middleware

 This project demonstrates the behavior of prefetch in Next.js pages router with and without middleware.

 `/posts` contains links to static pages.
 Prefetch works correctly regardless of the presence of middleware.